aspencer116/fed-final-project/README.md

 ## CSS
 The CSS is rendered using a mixture of libSass and PostCSS.
 Use `src/scss` to manage Sass files and partials.

+### Sass
+The Sass is named using the following rules:

+- BEM convention is used.
+Example: .block__element--modifier
+- Component or structural classes have a "c-" prefix.
+Example: .c-hero__container
+- Typography styles use the "text" prefix.
+Example: .text__header
+- Sass nesting is used on groups of related components

 ## JavaScript
 Place in necessary JavaScript files in `src/js` and they will be pulled over verbatim.